Chris Evans and Alba Baptista: A timeline of their whirlwind romance and marriage

 Alba Baptista’s net worth

-Chris Evans’ wife’s net worth currently stands at an impressive USD 1 million, a commendable figure for an emerging actress in the industry.
-While this may pale in comparison to hubby Chris’s staggering $80 million net worth, it’s worth remembering that Alba’s Hollywood journey has only just begun.
+Chris Evans’ wife’s net worth currently stands at an impressive USD 1 million (INR 8 crore approx.), a commendable figure for an emerging actress in the industry.
+While this may pale in comparison to hubby Chris’s staggering $80 million (INR 663 crore approx.) net worth, it’s worth remembering that Alba’s Hollywood journey has only just begun.
 With her talent and potential, there’s no doubt that Chris Evans’ new wife is on the path to major success.

 And they lived happily ever after…